 We’ve done apps that suck.
 But we’ve also built apps that make money and help people.
-In 2018, viral means dirty.
+Viral means dirty.
 And who wants to be that.
 But even the dirtiest tricks work and a lot of good stuff goes unnoticed.
 Because some apps are loud enough to promote the hell out of themselves, while others are too low key to even get a chance.

 We’ll talk about the sweet spot – how to get users in a good loop of a good app.
 Not to pitch shit to them, not to sell them.
 Respect and help.
 That’s what every app should do.

 Embracing the bell

 Notifications provoke action.
 Even if they inform, they want action.
 Not deleting an app is an action.
 Checking in when you need to is action.
 Spending two hours a day in an app out of the fear of missing out is a heck of an action.
 Because every app notifies users in its own way, it’s hard to come up with patterns.
 And patterns reduce the pain.

 There is a Japanese screen depicting the Battle of Sekigahara (関ヶ原の戦い) from the late 19th century.
 Looks like a complete clusterfuck.
 Who’s fighting who?
 Who’s winning?
 Don’t you feel the same when using some else’s phone?
 The apps are all in weird order, badges everywhere.
 Weird.